 Standard Attributes Explained: Making the Compiler Your Code Reviewer

-When writing code, we often run into a few frustrating situations: calling a function that returns an error code but forgetting to check it, and the compiler silently lets it pass; having a parameter that goes unused under a certain build configuration, and the compiler floods the screen with unused variable warnings; wanting to mark an API as obsolete but relying solely on documentation or comments to notify callers.
-The standard attribute syntax [[...]], introduced in C++11 and gradually expanded in subsequent versions, solves these problems—it provides a standardized way to pass extra information to the compiler, letting it perform static checks for us.
+When writing code, I often encounter a few frustrating situations: calling a function that returns an error code but forgetting to check it, and the compiler lets it pass without a peep; having a parameter that isn't used in a specific build configuration, causing the compiler to flood the screen with unused variable warnings; or wanting to mark an API as obsolete, relying only on documentation or comments to remind callers.
+The standard attribute syntax [[...]], introduced in C++11 and gradually expanded in subsequent versions, exists to solve these problems—providing a standardized way to pass extra information to the compiler so it can help us perform static checks.

 In a nutshell: Attributes are declarative hints to the compiler.
-They do not change program semantics, but they help the compiler catch errors or generate better code.
+They do not change program semantics, but they help the compiler find errors or generate better code.

 Basic Syntax of Attributes

 C++ standard attributes use double square brackets [[...]].
-Multiple attributes can be written together [[attr1, attr2]] or separately [[attr1]] [[attr2]] with the same effect.
-Attributes can be placed in many positions—function declarations, variable declarations, class declarations, enumeration declarations, switch case statements, and more—depending on the attribute type.
+Multiple attributes can be written together [[attr1, attr2]] or separately [[attr1]] [[attr2]]; the effect is the same.
+Attributes can be placed in many positions—function declarations, variable declarations, class declarations, enum declarations, switch case statements, etc.—depending on the attribute type.

 Verification: Compilation tests show that

-Before standard attributes, each compiler had its own syntax: GCC/Clang used __attribute__((...)), and MSVC used __declspec(...).
-The advantage of standard attributes is portability—all conforming compilers must support them.
-However, the standard also reserves a namespace prefix mechanism, such as [[gcc::...]] or [[msvc::...]], allowing compiler extensions to be expressed using the same unified syntax.
+Before standard attributes, different compilers had their own syntaxes: GCC/Clang used __attribute__((...)), and MSVC used __declspec(...).
+The advantage of standard attributes is portability—all compliant compilers must support them.
+However, the standard also reserves a namespace prefix mechanism, such as [[vendor::attr]], allowing compiler extensions to be expressed using a unified syntax.

-This is arguably the most practically valuable attribute in systems programming.
+This is arguably the most practically useful attribute in systems programming.
 It tells the compiler: if the caller ignores this function's return value, please issue a warning.

 Basic Usage